 A generation defining bill that would finally give equal protections to the LGBTQ+ community

-The Equality Act now faces a major challenge in the Republican-dominated Senate.
+The Equality Act now faces a major challenge despite a Democratic-led Senate.
 Read on for 5 quick facts about the Equality Act, plus quick actions you can take to support the passing of this historic bill.

 The Equality Act would amend existing anti-discrimination laws in order to include the protection of sexual orientation and gender identity.